hzrd149/blossom-drive/README.md

-# Blossom 🌸
+# 🌸 Blossom Drive

-Blobs stored simply on mediaservers
+A public cloud drive built on blossom servers